DOG FOOD: What Percentage MEAT does your dog NEED & what are they getting?

-The original domestic dogs had exactly the same digestion as wolves, and wolves are 95% meat eaters.
+The original domestic dogs had exactly the same digestion as wolves, and wolves are 95% meat-eaters.
 They were the alpha predator of their domains, they would stalk, hunt, kill and eat their prey, That was their purpose on life.
-The meat, offal, and bone they ate was from whole animals, fresh kills that would sustain them from over several days to a week.
-The alpha pack members go the main choice of the animal and lesser pack members fought over the scraps, but they all got ANIMAL product.
-Berries and non meat products were only consumed in times of extreme famine or missed animal kills.
+The meat, offal, and bone they ate were from whole animals, fresh kills that would sustain them from over several days to a week.
+The alpha pack members go the main choice of the animal and lesser pack members fought over the scraps, but they all got the animal product.
+Berries and non-meat products were only consumed in times of extreme famine or missed animal kills.

-You will notice that "affco" guidelines (that almost all commercial dog food must meet) requires "dog food" to have a given rate of vitamins, minerals, essential amino acids (protein components) AND Omega 6.
-Most dog food companies supply Omega 6 that via sunflower oil or similar.
+You will notice that “affco” guidelines (that almost all commercial dog food must meet) require “dog food” to have a given rate of vitamins, minerals, essential amino acids (protein components) AND Omega 6.
+Most dog food companies supply Omega 6 via sunflower oil or similar.

-100% animal source food means that the dogs get the exact right balance in ALL NUTRIENTS required.
-The protein is of course animal protein and is fully bioavailable - meaning that all of it can be used by the dog's body.
-The animal fats can be used for energy or other metabolic processes and are bioavailable.
+100% animal-sourced food means that the dogs get the exact right balance in ALL NUTRIENTS required.
+The protein is, of course, animal protein and is fully bioavailable – meaning that all of it can be used by the dog’s body.
+Animal fats can be used for energy or other metabolic processes and are bioavailable.
 Same as for the bones.

-One of the greatest things missing from commercial dog food is natural ANIMAL fibre.
-Dogs get it from eating animals and the non digestible parts like fur, hooves etc keep their intestine healthy.
-They don't have to measure the exact amounts, they just get it NATURALLY.
-But the preparation and safety measures for the average person to prepare 100% animal diets is usually beyond most owners.
+One of the greatest things missing from commercial dog food is natural ANIMAL fiber.
+Dogs get it from eating animals and the non-digestible parts like fur, hooves, etc keep their intestine healthy.
+They don’t have to measure the exact amounts, they just get it NATURALLY.
+But the preparation and safety measures for the average person to prepare 100% of animal diets is usually beyond most owners.

 This is the mark that a novice raw feeder often aims at.
 NOTE raw feeding or BARF diets have been high jacked by commercial interested over the years so much so that some owner think that including a high level of plant product is still a raw or natural diet.
 If you do this, you may as well feed your dog kibble.
 Real barf is unprocessed ANIMAL product, not serious plus cheap mince.